squidfunk/mkdocs-material/docs/plugins/blog.md

           post_excerpt_max_authors: 0
     ```

-This only applies to post excerpts on index pages.
-Posts always render all
+This only applies to post excerpts in views.
+Posts always render all authors.
-authors.

 ---

-#### `post_excerpt_max_categories`
+#### <!-- md:setting config.post_excerpt_max_categories -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `5` -->

 Use this setting to set the number of categories rendered in post excerpts.
-While
-each post may be assigned to multiple categories, this setting allows to limit the
+While each post may be assigned to multiple categories, this setting allows to
-display to just a few or even a single category, or disable categories in post
+limit the display to just a few or even a single category, or disable categories
-excerpts entirely:
+in post excerpts entirely:

 === "Render up to 2 categories"